raymondlowe/cave-worksite/PROJECT_PLAN.md

 The entire point of this project is to EARN MORE MONEY via Google AdSense, everything else is secondary.

+ONLY ROO ORCHESTRATOR IS ALLOWED TO RUN THIS PROJECT

+Any other Roo Modes shoulld switch to Roo Orchestrator to initiate subtasks.

+When creating sub tasks for agents that will edit content always tell them to refer to writing_style_guide.md

 ### Enhanced Strategy Components:
 1. **Authority & Trust**: Comprehensive, accurate, and well-researched content with built-in version control
 2. **Content Strategy**: High-intent topics with research repository integration from start